pgjdbc/www/documentation/head/replication.md

     PGConnection replConnection = con.unwrap(PGConnection.class);
 ```

-Whole API by work with replication grouped in `org.postgresql.replication.PGReplicationConnection` that available
+The whole replication API is grouped in `org.postgresql.replication.PGReplicationConnection` and is available
 via `org.postgresql.PGConnection#getReplicationAPI`.

-Before start replication protocol, you should have replication slot, that can be also create via pgjdbc API.
+Before you can start replication protocol, you need to have replication slot, which can be also created via pgjdbc API.

 **Example 2.
 Create replication slot via pgjdbc API**
 ```